Ugugudigaga/demo-repo/READme.md

 ## Local Development

-Open i22nde22x.html in your browser
+1. Open index.html in your browser
+2. go on toilet.